ropensci/roweb3/content/blog/2023-09-22-news-september-2023/index.md

 ```

 This only works if the package and all of its dependencies support webassembly.
-For CRAN packages you can look at https://repo.r-wasm.org/; for other packages... you have to try.
+For CRAN packages you can look at https://repo.r-wasm.org/; for other packages... you'll have to give it a try!

-### First champion package to go through peer-review, in Spanish!
+### First rOpenSci Champion's package to go through peer-review, in Spanish!

 [Carolina Pradier](/blog/2023/05/05/ropensci-champions-program-teams-meet-carolina-pradier-and-athanasia-monika-mowinckel/#carolina-pradier---champion)'s package [eph](https://docs.ropensci.org/eph/) was approved after a [review process in Spanish](https://github.com/ropensci/software-review/issues/593)!
-Congratulations to Carolina, and thanks to editor [Mauro Lepore](/author/mauro-lepore/), reviewers [Guadalupe Gonzalez](https://github.com/guadag12) and [Denisse Fierro Arcos](https://github.com/lidefi87), and mentor [Athanasia Monika Mowinckel](/blog/2023/05/05/ropensci-champions-program-teams-meet-carolina-pradier-and-athanasia-monika-mowinckel/#athanasia-monika-mowinckel---mentor).

-eph helps processing data from the Argentina household survey.
+Congratulations to Carolina, and thanks to editor [Mauro Lepore](/author/mauro-lepore/), reviewers [Guadalupe Gonzalez](https://github.com/guadag12) and [Denisse Fierro Arcos](https://github.com/lidefi87), and mentor [Athanasia Monika Mowinckel](/blog/2023/05/05/ropensci-champions-program-teams-meet-carolina-pradier-and-athanasia-monika-mowinckel/#athanasia-monika-mowinckel---mentor). eph is a package which helps process data from the Argentina household survey.

 ### 123 Applications to our Champions Program 2023-2024